crustio/crust-smanager/README.md

 A daemon guard should be configured if you want to run sManager natively without docker.
 Tools like `pm2` and `nodemon` could be used.

 ## Configuration

 Checkout [smanager-config.example.json](data/smanager-config.example.json)

+Those config items will be configured in the sManager configuration setup process.
+The meaning of each item is as follows:

+* chain.account: your stash account
+* chain.endPoint: your local chain endpoint, the default port number is 19944
+* sworker.endPoint: your local sWorker endpoint, the default port number is 12222
+* ipfs.endPoint: your local IPFS endpoint, the default port number is 5001
+* dataDir: the directory of the database of sWorker
+* scheduler.minSrdRatio: a minimum ratio of SRD that one node can start to accept storage orders.

+    > For example, if the ratio is 30, then your node will start to accept storage order once the ratio of SRD capacity is higher than 30%

+* scheduler.strategy.dbFilesWeight: how much bandwidth of this node will be used to fetch and store the history storage orders(Storage orders in the past three months).
+* scheduler.strategy.newFilesWeight: how much bandwidth of this node will be used to fetch and store the newest storage orders.